-If you have feedback or recommendations on how the plan is operated or the member rights responsibilities policy, please call Member Services at the number at the bottom of the page to let us know.
+If you have feedback on how the plan is operated today, please call Member Services at the number at the bottom of the page to let us know.

 I. Your right to make complaints and to ask us to reconsider decisions we have made